Jun 072016

 Bush baby waiting for takeoff.
 I think this one had a bad dream.

 The other evening I was in the same vicinity as that tree.
 Quietly and stealthily, I stalked the tree hoping to get photos of the bush babies leaving their new home on their way out to forage.
-To my delight, I saw something in the hole move when I flushed a francolin from its night’s roost, in a bush next to me.
+To my delight, I saw something in the hole move.
+The moment my camera flashed a francolin was flushed from its night’s roost, in a bush next to me and they do make a lot of loud objections to any disturbances.
+The problem is your cover is broken and suddenly all around you know you’re there.
+The worst ones are lions.
+They are bad creatures to meet in the dark!

 Woodpecker-in-tree-hole-Wildmoz.com